 3) Categorise your operating inventory

-Simple way to do this is to go through the entire stock list and add each items to one of three categories:
+A simple way to do this is to go through the entire stock list and add each item to one of three categories:

 A – high-value items with a low frequency of sales